-The third ingredient is pumpkin seed.
-Pumpkin seeds are rich in fiber, vitamins, minerals and, more importantly, linoleic acid — an essential omega-6 fat.
+The third ingredient is pumpkin seeds.
+Pumpkin seeds are rich in fiber, vitamins, minerals and, more importantly, linoleic acid, an essential omega-6 fat.

-The fourth ingredient mentions montmorillonite clay, a naturally occurring compound rich in many trace minerals.
+The fourth ingredient is montmorillonite clay, a naturally occurring compound rich in many trace minerals.
 Montmorillonite has been approved for use in USDA Organic Certified products.

 Reported benefits include the binding of certain mold-based toxins and even controlling diarrhea and irritable bowel syndrome (IBS).

-The fifth ingredient includes cottage cheese.
-Compared to other dairy products, cottage cheese is high in protein and contains 70% less lactose than whole milk.
+The fifth ingredient is cottage cheese.
+Compared to other dairy products, cottage cheese is high in protein yet contains 70% less lactose than whole milk.

 The sixth ingredient is egg shell meal, used here as a natural source of dietary calcium.